-Political Theory Feminism History Ideology Power Revolution Socialism Political thought and ideologies
+Political Theory Feminism History Ideology Power Socialism Political thought and ideologies

-I am a 4th year DPhil student in Political Theory based at The Queen's College.
-My dissertation is provisionally titled Louis Althusser's Aleatory Materialism and is being supervised by Professor David Leopold.
+I am a 4th year DPhil student in Political Theory at The Queen's College.
 For the 2016 - 17 academic year I was a Visiting Researcher at Sciences Po, Paris.
-Before joining the University of Oxford I earned my BA in History & Politics at Queen Mary, University of London (2009 - 12) and my MSc in Political Theory at the London School of Economics and Politics Science (2012 - 13).
+Before joining the University of Oxford I earned a BA in History & Politics at Queen Mary, University of London (2009 - 12) and an MSc in Political Theory at LSE (2012 - 13).

 Teaching specialism, interests and experience

-2015: 'Contemporary Marxist Theory' tutorials for New College, Arcadia University Exchange Programme (designed and taught).
+2015: 'Contemporary Marxist Theory' tutorials for New College and the Arcadia University Exchange Program.

 Conference Papers and Presentations